McAuliffe's backslapping political brand put to test in 2021

 For the former Virginia governor running again for his old job, it's not necessarily God's grace he's after at this moment.
 He's seeking assistance from another higher power a few hours north in Washington, where McAuliffe's longtime friends in Congress are struggling to pass an infrastructure package that could help millions of Virginia residents — and his own campaign.

-McAuliffe's desperation to turn that legislation, with its billions of dollars for new roads and bridges, into a final pitch to voters is clear when he runs into Rep. Bobby Scott, a Virginia Democrat and close political ally for more than a decade.
+McAuliffe's desperation to turn that legislation, with its billions of dollars for new roads and bridges, into a final pitch to voters is clear when he runs into Rep. Bobby Scott, a Virginia Democrat and close political ally.

 “Greatest member of Congress to ever serve!
 He’s our man!”
 McAuliffe proclaims with his arm around the 15-term congressman.
 “You gonna get me an infrastructure bill?”